black77dragon/DragonShield/README.md

 At present the application must be run from Xcode.
 Future releases will ship a signed & notarized .app bundle.

+## 🛠 Troubleshooting

+See [docs/troubleshooting.md](docs/troubleshooting.md) for solutions to common issues.
+This includes the harmless `default.metallib` warning printed by the Metal framework on some systems.

 ## 🤝 Contributing

 This is a personal passion project, but issues and PRs are welcome.
 Please keep PRs focused and well-documented.